On this page:

 Drywall or sheetrock is the gypsum product used to replace the lath and plaster method of covering a wall in preparation for paint, wallpaper, or other finishes.

-How much it will cost to install depends on if you are installing new board or replacing old or damaged drywall, how much labor costs in your area, and the level of finish you want with your installation.
-The cost is usually in the $1,000 – $2,500 range.
+How much it will cost to install depends on whether this is a new wall or if you are replacing old or damaged drywall, how much labor costs in your area, and the level of finish you want with your installation.
+Average costs range from $1.50 to $3.50 per square foot, making the average 12′ x 12′ room around $580 to $1,800 to complete.

-Typically, sheetrock costs $1.25 – $3.00 per square foot to install.
-A small area will cost more than a larger area per square foot because the contractor will still need to pay for transportation, permits if required, etc. However, once you add in all the other materials, like joint compound, drywall screws, tape, and labor, it could cost as much as $40 – $50 for each full-size sheet.
+A small area may cost more than a larger area per square foot because the contractor will still need to pay for transportation, permits if required, etc. Once you add in all the other materials, like joint compound, drywall screws, tape, and labor, it could cost as much as $40 to $50 for each full-size sheet.

-After determining the dimension of the area you want to get covered with drywall, and you know how much you pay for each panel, enter those figures into our handy drywall calculator.
+After determining the dimensions and size in square feet of the area you want to get covered with drywall, and you know how much you pay for each panel, enter those figures into our handy drywall calculator.
 It will tell you how many boards and materials you will need to buy.
-Let’s say you have a 10’ x 12’ room with an 8’ ceiling and the ceiling needs drywall too.
+Let’s say you have a 10′ x 12′ room with an 8′ ceiling, and the ceiling needs drywall too.

-Once you put that information into our calculator and click on calculate, you will see that you need 15 sheets of 4’ x 8’ drywall, three pounds of screws, three rolls of 100’ tape, five gallons of lightweight ready-mix joint compound to cover the 472 square feet.
-So, using the square foot figure, it will cost $590 – $1,416.
-Just $300 of which will go toward the drywall panels.
+Once you put that information into our calculator and click on calculate, you will see that you need 15 sheets of 4′ x 8′ drywall, three pounds of screws, three rolls of 100′ tape, and five gallons of lightweight ready-mix joint compound to cover the 472 square feet.
+So, using the square foot figure, it will cost $710 to $1,650.
+Just $235 to $375 will go toward materials; the rest of the cost is made up in labor.

-Now all you need is an installer, right?
+Now, all you need is an installer, right?
 Get free estimates by entering your zip code on our Find Qualified Drywall Professionals in your Area page.
-But, before you run off to find installers, you will need to tell them what level of finish you want for your install.
+But before you run off to find installers, you will need to tell them what level of finish you want for your installation.

 Levels of Drywall Finishes